CumpsD/financial-converter/README.md

-# CODA to Gripp ING
+# Financial Converter

 ## Goal

-> Convert CODA statements to ING statements to import in Gripp.
+> Convert various statement forms to another form so they can be imported.

 ## Usage

 * Drop your CODA files in the Coda folder.
+* Have a look at the `appsettings.json` file to configure mappings.
 * Run the program
-* Collect your ING csv files from the Gripp folder.
+* Collect your resulting files from your configured folders.

 ## Credits